clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Install |CL-ATTR| on bare metal
 ###############################

-These instructions guide you through |CL-ATTR| installation using a live install image, which includes a desktop image installer.
+These instructions guide you through installation of |CL-ATTR| using a live image, which includes a desktop image installer.

 .. contents:: :local:
    :depth: 1

-Prerequisites
-*************

-You must have the |CL| `live install image` burned onto a USB drive.
-:ref:`Select here for instructions on the live install image
-<bare-metal-install-beta-intro>`

-Our target system has a hard drive containing a single primary partition.
-The target system needs a wired Internet connection with DHCP.

-Before starting, assure your target system supports the installation:

-* :ref:`system-requirements`
-* :ref:`compatibility-check`

 .. _minimum-installation-requirements: